veganhacktivists/veganhacktivists/README.md

 Start your development server and navigate to [http://localhost:3000/auth/signin](http://localhost:3000/auth/signin) and fill in a valid e-mail address.
 You'll receive a confirmation link you'll have to click.

 Afterwards you need to use a database tool of your choice to connect to the postgresql database.
+You can also use `pnpm prisma studio` to access the database.

 Looking at the users table you should see your email address under the last create users.
 Now change the field Role from User to Admin.
 After changing your role you need to [log-out](http://localhost:3000/auth/signout) and [log-in](http://localhost:3000/auth/signin) again to renew your permissions.